jguerra-astro/dynamicall/docs/index.rst

 Dynamicall is an open-source python package that provides a set of tools to analyze the internal kinematics of dwarf galaxies and other dynamical systems.

-It's main use case is as a Jeans modeling tool, but it also provides a set of additional tools to analyze the internal kinematics of dwarf galaxies and other dynamical systems.
+The author's use case is as a Jeans modeling tool, but it also provides a flexbile set of additional tools to analyze the internal kinematics of dwarf galaxies and other dynamical systems.
-The main developments over other similar tools are the use of `Jax <https://jax.readthedocs.io/en/latest/#>`__ for all calculations leading to a significant speedup from just-in-time(JIT) compilation and gpu acceleraton, and the use of `Numpyro <http://num.pyro.ai/en/stable/>`_ for the Bayesian inference.
+The main developments over other similar tools are the use of `Jax <https://jax.readthedocs.io/en/latest/#>`__ for all calculations leading to a significant speedup from just-in-time(JIT) compilation and gpu acceleraton, and the compatibility with`Numpyro <http://num.pyro.ai/en/stable/>`_ for the Bayesian inference.
 The use of Jax also allows us to use automatic differentiation to calculate the gradients of the posterior probability distribution with respect to the parameters, which is necessary to use `Hamiltonian Monte Carlo (HMC) <https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo>`__ methods for the inference, and useful in order to Forecast uncertainties in the parameters using Fisher Matrix methods.

 .. toctree::
    :maxdepth: 2